 What do you do when you run out of milkweed?
 There are several options that can save the life of a caterpillar in such an emergency situation.

 Some people use cucumber, butternut squash, or another vegetable for older fifth instar caterpillars.
-Most people prefer to stick with milkweed, thier natural diet.
+Because this is an emergency food that doesn’t have their needed nutrients, they don’t always survive on non-milkweed food.
+Most people prefer to stick with milkweed, their natural diet.
 Many people are able to keep feeding them milkweed, even when they don’t have any growing outside.
 They have planned ahead for such an emergency.

 Frozen common milkweed leaves work adequately for older Monarch caterpillars.

 Please understand that frozen milkweed leaves are not the best food for caterpillars.
 Old tough leaves that have not been frozen are better than frozen leaves.
 If you know you will need leaves in two weeks and are afraid that the field will be mowed or there will be a freeze, prepare some and freeze some, yes.
 At the same times, wash and refrigerate leaves to use.
 Store the washed and dried leaves in a plastic bag in the refrigerator as you would store lettuce.
 Use the frozen leaves only if the refrigerated leaves are not edible.
 Frozen leaves are almost a last resort but better than non-milkweed food.
 (Human food can be frozen, thawed, and eaten without problem.
 Caterpillar food is different.
 Think frozen lettuce compared to older refrigerated lettuce.
 In an emergency, frozen is better than nothing but older refrigerated lettuce is better than frozen.)